 Starting at the onset of menopause, women tend to experience elevated blood pressure and increased LDL cholesterol, glucose, and triglyceride levels.
 All of these factors can weaken the heart, resulting in the inefficient output of blood that is characteristic of heart failure.
 Women often display more symptom burden with this condition, and providers may initially mistake it for a respiratory issue.
 While women are more likely than men to develop heart failure after a heart attack, the most common cause of heart failure in men is tissue damage after a heart attack.

 No matter your sex, it’s essential to stay on top of your heart health.
 Schedule an appointment with your primary care physician to get an assessment of your current health and risk factors.
-For comprehensive cardiovascular care, find a CHI St. Luke’s Health cardiologist near you.
+For comprehensive cardiovascular care, find a St. Luke’s Health cardiologist near you.

 TMC News | Cardiologist Stephanie Coulter, M.D.